Manifolds of absolutely continuous functions with values in an infinite-dimensional manifold and regularity properties of half-Lie groups: The space of absolutely continuous sections

-\begin{coro} Let $N$ be a smooth manifold modeled on a $E$ Banach space (resp.
-Frechet space), $p\in [1,\infty]$ and $\eta \in \acspace$.
-Then the vector space $\gac$ is a Banach space (resp.
-Frechet space). \end{coro} \begin{proof} This follows from the fact that each vector space $AC_{L^p}([t_{i-1},i],E)$ is a Banach space (resp.
-Frechet space) \end{proof}
+\begin{coro} Let $p\in [1,\infty]$ and $N$ be a smooth manifold modeled on a Banach space $E$ (resp.
+Fr\'echet space).
+If $\eta \in AC_{L^p}([a,b],N)$, then the vector space $\Gamma_{AC}(\eta)$ is a Banach space (resp.
+Fr\'echet space). \end{coro} \begin{proof} This follows from the fact that each vector space $AC_{L^p}([t_{i-1},t_i],E)$ is a Banach space (resp.
+Fr\'echet space). \end{proof}